Aaron98990/ways-of-the-game/restarts.md

 ## Standing in front of the goalkeeper

-On corner kicks players like to stand in front of goalkeepers to limit their movement.
+On corner kicks, players like to stand in front of goalkeepers to limit their movement.
 This is covered extensively in the [goalkeeper section](/goalkeeper)

 ## Indirect Free Kick